EricMGS/ehr-migration-pipeline/README.md

 ```

 ## Directory Tree
-The project should have the following directory structure:
+The project must have the following directory structure:

 <pre>
 airflow